 A Brief Overview

-The first major refugee outflow took place in 1975-76, following the communist victories.
+The first major refugee outflow took place in 1975-76, following the communist victories in all three countries.
 After a short respite during 1977, the refugee outflows again increased rapidly in 1978, both by boat over the South China Sea and across the land borders from Cambodia and the Mekong River from Laos, reaching catastrophic proportions by early 1979.
-A series of local wars, the reign of terror of the Khmer Rouge in Cambodia, harvest failures, terrible economic conditions and the persecution of class and ethnic enemies pushed huge numbers of people to embark on terribly dangerous, often deadly journeys from their homelands.
-The international community managed to agree to resolve this major international humanitarian and political crisis in South East Asia in July 1979, through resettlement in developed countries.
+A series of local wars, the reign of terror of the Khmer Rouge in Cambodia, harvest failures, terrible economic conditions, and the persecution of those people who were termed class and ethnic enemies pushed huge numbers of people to embark on terribly dangerous, often deadly, journeys from their homelands.
+The international community managed to agree to resolve this major international humanitarian and political crisis in Southeast Asia in July 1979, through resettlement in developed countries.

 By the end of 1980, the number of camps was dramatically reduced, and the refugee crisis appeared, at first, to be resolved.
 By 1981, the three refugee source countries were on a slow, uneven road to internal stabilization.
 However, through the early 1980s, large parts of their populations felt under pressure and continued to escape to surrounding countries and then to resettlement in the West.
 By the late 1980s, however, with Vietnam, Laos, and Cambodia largely stabilized, it became evident that an increasing proportion of those arriving in refugee camps were motivated by family and economic factors.
 In 1989, through the international Comprehensive Plan of Action, the international community introduced screening for refugee status and agreed to phase out third country resettlement as the principal solution to population outflows in Southeast Asia.